BAkinmarin/the-cleaning-hack/README.md

 ![Contact Page](assets/features/tch-contact-us-page.png)

-- The contact section includes a form requesting prospective customers to provide their Full Name, Email Address and to select a County from the drop-down.
+- The contact section includes a form requesting prospects to provide their Full Name, Email Address and to select a County from the drop-down.
 Prospects are also asked if they have any pet and if there are any parking restrictions on their road.

 - This page also includes a message box encouraging prospects to enter a brief description of their property i.e. number of bathrooms, bedrooms, etc. The prospect given the option to 'Send Message' or 'Clear Form'.